mtekk/WP-Lynx/readme.txt

 Please visit [WP Lynx's](http://mtekk.us/code/wp-lynx/#installation "WP Lynx's project page's installation section.") project page for installation and usage instructions.

 == Changelog ==
+= 0.5.0 =
+* New feature: Support for Open Graph protocol og:image and og:description.
+* New feature: Added a warning message on the Lynx Print adding screen alerting to thumbnails being disabled due to directory permission issues.
+* Bug fix: Improved content scraping algorithms to handle newlines in odd places (mid tag).
+* Bug fix: Fixed issue with the Show/Hide links not working correctly.
 = 0.4.0 =
 * Behavior change: Improved content filtering, should reduce the chances that garbage is selected as paragraph stubs.
 * Behavior change: Included style is now a separate CSS file rather than an inline CSS file.